FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

-If all the pattern equations have been successfully checked and there does not exist any relation atoms in the body of $\fcdatalogrule$ then we accept.
-If there exists atoms $\atom = R(\Vec{x})$ where $R$ is not mutually recursive with the head relation then each of these are solved as a subroutine where the set of relation symbols is $\relationsymbols' \subseteq \relationsymbols \setminus \{\ans\}$.
-If the non-mutually recursive atoms have been successfully checked and there is no mutually recursive relation atom, we accept.
-If there is a mutually recursive atom $M(\Vec{x})$ then we `guess' a rule $\anotherfcdatalogrule$ with $M$ as its head relation.
-The free variables of $\fcdatalogrule$ are checked and the the ones are not passed to $\anotherfcdatalogrule$ are forgotten.
-The values of the other variables in $\anotherfcdatalogrule$ are then then nondeterministically `guessed'.
-We then check this rule in the same way, this time with $M$ as the relation that is not in the subroutine relation symbol set.
-This process is mapping the steps of the proof tree, and if the word accepts, then there is some sequence of steps that when reached, the program will terminate.
-We also see that each time, all that is saved is the free variables of the rule in question and it is therefore possible to recurse an unbounded amount of times, while maintaining a constant number of pointers. \end{proof} \end{toappendix}
+This process maps the steps of the proof tree, and if the word is accepted, then there exists some sequence of steps such that when the final step is reached, the program will terminate.
+We see that each time, we save only the free variables of the rule in question, and it is therefore possible to recurse an unbounded amount of times whilst maintaining a constant number of pointers. \end{proof}

+\begin{rem} The astute reader may notice that the algorithm given in the proof of Lemma~\ref{lem:membership-nlogspace} may enter an infinite loop.
+However, it is well-known (see e.g. Theorem 4.2 of \cite{AroraBarak}) that if we have only $\log n$ space, then the algorithm can run for only $2^{\bigo(\log n)}$ time until it enters a repeated configuration and hence an infinite loop.
+Thus, as in Remark 4.3 of \cite{AroraBarak}, we can simply use a fixed number of pointers to maintain a step count, and if the step count exceeds this bound, we reject. \end{rem}

+We show the other direction, that we can express all of $\nlogspace$, by demonstrating how we can simulate multi-headed two-way nondeterministic finite automata, which are equivalent to nondeterministic Turing machines with logarithmic space (see e.g. \cite{Hartmanis72, Kozen06}).
+See e.g. \cite{Holzer} for a survey on the computational and descriptional complexity of two-way finite automata.
+We discuss the connection between automata and $\fcdatalog$ further in Section~\ref{subsec:comparison}.